-Troopers Hill has two Grade 2 listed chimneys.
-The one at the top of the Hill dates from the 1790s and was built to serve a copper smelting works by the river; a duct ran up the side of the hill to the chimney.
+The one at the top of the Hill dates from the 1790s or earlier and was built to serve a copper smelting works by the river (or possibly an earlier leadworks); a duct or flue ran up the side of the hill to the chimney.
 It was later used by a chemical works until falling out of use around the time of the First World War.

 Works to Upper Chimney